viveksacademia4git/InternetSecurity/JavaPortScanning/README.md

 # JAVA Port Scanning

-Java Application to scan the standard ports and the other port of the url
+Java Application to scan the standard ports and the other ports of the url

 ## Execute Port Scanning